Raku/doc/writing-docs/STYLEGUIDE.md

   the first and latest version the documented feature is available.

-Future considerations along this line include: documenting things that are rakudo specific (like "dd"), and documenting which versions of the spec items are available in.
+Future considerations along this line include: documenting things that are Rakudo specific (like "dd"), and documenting which versions of the spec items are available in.

 ## Use of HTML

-Generally, Pod 6 should be more than enough for any documentation.
-However, if you need to embed HTML into the documentation after thinking it twice, bear in mind that we support the current and previous major releases of Chrome, Firefox, Internet Explorer (Edge), and Safari.
+Generally, Pod6 should be more than enough for any documentation.
+However, if you need to embed HTML into the documentation after thinking about it twice, bear in mind that we support the current and previous major releases of Chrome, Firefox, Internet Explorer (Edge), and Safari.
 Please test layout changes.
 Lacking actual browsers to test in, you can use [browsershots.org](http://browsershots.org) or [browserstack.com](http://browserstack.com).
 Ensure the layout looks